rbuchberger/jekyll_picture_tag/readme.md

 * `img`: output a single `img` tag with a `srcset` entry.
 * `auto`: Supply an img tag when you have only one srcset, otherwise supply a picture tag.

+Default: auto

 #### formats
 Array (yml sequence) of the image formats you'd like to generate, in decreasing order of preference.
-`original` does what you'd expect.
+Browsers will render the first format they find and understand, so if you put jpg before webp, your webp images will never be used.  `original` does what you'd expect.
 To supply webp, you must install an imagemagick webp delegate.

+Default: original

-#### fallback
+#### fallback_width, fallback_format
 Properties of the fallback image; format and width.

-Default values are 800px and original.
+Default: 800px and original.

-#### width
+#### widths
-  For use when you want a specified size-based srcset (example: `srcset="img.jpg 800w, img2.jpg 1600w"`).
+For use when you want a size-based srcset (example: `srcset="img.jpg 800w, img2.jpg 1600w"`).
 Array of image widths to generate, in pixels.

+Default: [200, 400, 600, 800, 1000]

-#### widths
+#### media_widths
 If you are using art direction, there is no sense in generating desktop-size files for your mobile image.
 You can specify sets of widths to associate with given media queries.

+#### sizes
+Conditional sizes; these will be used to construct the `sizes=` HTML attribute telling the browser how wide your image will be when a given media query is true.

 #### size
 Unconditional image width to give the browser (by way of the html sizes attribute), to be supplied either alone or after all conditional sizes.

-#### sizes
-Conditional sizes, telling the browser how wide your image will be when a given media query is true.

 #### base-width
 For use when you want a multiplier based srcset (example: `srcset="img.jpg 1x, img2.jpg 2x"`).
 This base-width sets how wide the 1x image should be.

 #### pixel_ratios
 Array of images to construct, given in multiples of the base width.

 #### attributes

-Optionally add a list of html attributes to add to the main picturefill span or picture element when the preset is used.
+Additional HTML attributes you would like to add.
 An attribute set in a tag will override the same attribute set in a preset.

-## Using Liquid variables and JavaScript templating
+## Liquid variables

 You can use liquid variables in a picture tag: